Expensify/App/e2e/README.md

 Therefor, a customized release build type is needed, which is called `e2eRelease`.
 This build type has clear text traffic enabled, but works otherwise just like a release build.

+In addition to that, another entry file will be used (instead of `index.js`).
+The entry file used is `src/libs/E2E/reactNativeEntry.js`.
+By using a custom entry file we avoid bundling any e2e testing code into the actual release app.

-For the app to detect that it is currently running e2e tests, a environment variable called `E2E_TESTING=true` must be set.
+For the app to detect that it is currently running e2e tests, an environment variable called `E2E_TESTING=true` must be set.
 There is a custom environment file in `e2e/.env.e2e` that contains the env setup needed.
 The build automatically picks this file for configuration.